photoangell/provejs-jquery/src/decorators/README.md

 ### Message

 If the prove event data contains a message property the decorator should display the message.

 ### Utility Decorators

 The prove bootstrap decorator uses two ulitity decorators which makes creating decorators easier:
-- $.fn.garland - displays messages on form inputs.
+- $.fn.texty - displays messages on form inputs.
-- $.fn.tinsel - changes form CSS classes.
+- $.fn.classy - changes form CSS classes.

 If you make your own decorator consider using these utility decorators to aid your development.